octodemo/csharp-copilot-workshop/README.md

 We will use Copilot in the IDE to create a `User` class with `ID`, `Name`, and `Email` properties, along with their respective `get` and `set` methods.

-Navigate to the `/src/Classes` directory and create a new file called `User.cs`.
+Navigate to the `/src/Classes` directory and create a new file called `User.cs` (**note** If there is no /src/Classes directory, create one).

 At the top, we will write a comment to prompt GitHub Copilot:

 ```csharp
 // setup a class called User with 3 properties: Id, Name, and Email